gillianbc/react-udemy/README.md

 Learning react on udemy.
 My second course from Andrew Mead.

+# Installation
+Assumes you have yarn installed globally

+`npm install -g yarn`

+'yarn --version'

+On windows, you will need to reboot.

+Install live-server:

+`yarn global add live-server`

+Install babel cli:

+`yarn global add babel-cli`

+Install babel react standard presets:

+`yarn add babel-preset-react@6.24.1 babel-preset-env@1.5.2`

+NB I prefer npm as that means I can easily run via intellij so I switched the above yarn to npm e.g. npm install -g

 # Running the App
 You need to run two processes so open two terminal windows:
 - One to transpile the code and watch for changes to the source code
 - One to watch for changes to the transpiled code and serve it up to the browser

 The app will be launched on http://127.0.0.1:8080/ in your default browser.
+For some of the exrecises, just view the console logs in the Chrome dev tools F12

 ## Babel
 Transpiled with Babel into public/scripts/app.js using the env and react presets (i.e. collections of library files).